lwiest/VocabularyFox/README.md

 <img src="pics/pic09.png"/>

-The results are color-coded as follows:
+Your answers are are color-coded as follows:
+* Black: Correct answer on your first try
+* Orange: Correct answer on your second try
+* Red: Correct answer on your third try - or no correct answer at all
 * Blue: Noun of masculine gender
 * Dark red: Noun of feminine gender
-* Orange: Correct answer on your second try
-* Red: Correct answer on your third try - or no correct answer at all

 To save your results as a web page to the file system, click on the download page icon <img src="pics/pic10.png"/>.

-If you want to repeat a quiz, you can repeat either the entire quiz or just the words with wrong answers:
+If you'd like to repeat a quiz, you can repeat either the entire quiz or just the words with wrong answers:

 <img src="pics/pic11.png"/>